RyanmFloersch/weather_app/README.md

-# weather_app
+# Weather_app
-A weather dashboard that will run in the browser and feature dynamically updated html and css
+A weather dashboard that will run in the browser and feature dynamically updated html and css.
+The app makes use of bootstrap for css styling and javascript using jquery to update the information displayed in the app.
+Using open weather map api to retrieve data  the app displays the weather forcast for the upcoming days.

 ### Resources